q4n0/j0kah/README.md

 Create Configuration File:

-Create a config.ini file with the following content:
+Create a config.ini file in the project directory with the following content:

 ini